richardcsuwandi/richardcsuwandi.github.io/backend/treasure-hunt/README.md

 bundle exec jekyll serve --config _config.yml,/path/to/local-config.yml
 ```

 Allowed development origins are `http://localhost:4000`, `http://127.0.0.1:4000`, and `http://127.0.0.1:4017`.
-The production service accepts browser requests only from the public site origin.
+The production service accepts the public site origin and the two port-4000 loopback origins listed in `ADDITIONAL_ORIGINS`.
 For local practice without a backend, set `treasure_hunt_api_url: ""` in the override.

 ## Deploy